godotengine/godot-docs/classes/class_basematerial3d.rst

 - **TEXTURE_FILTER_LINEAR_WITH_MIPMAPS** = **3** --- The texture filter blends between the nearest 4 pixels and between the nearest 2 mipmaps.
 Use this for most cases as mipmaps are important to smooth out pixels that are far from the camera.

 - **TEXTURE_FILTER_NEAREST_WITH_MIPMAPS_ANISOTROPIC** = **4** --- The texture filter reads from the nearest pixel, but selects a mipmap based on the angle between the surface and the camera view.
 This reduces artifacts on surfaces that are almost in line with the camera.
+The anisotropic filtering level can be changed by adjusting :ref:`ProjectSettings.rendering/textures/default_filters/anisotropic_filtering_level<class_ProjectSettings_property_rendering/textures/default_filters/anisotropic_filtering_level>`.

 - **TEXTURE_FILTER_LINEAR_WITH_MIPMAPS_ANISOTROPIC** = **5** --- The texture filter blends between the nearest 4 pixels and selects a mipmap based on the angle between the surface and the camera view.
 This reduces artifacts on surfaces that are almost in line with the camera.
 This is the slowest of the filtering options, but results in the highest quality texturing.
+The anisotropic filtering level can be changed by adjusting :ref:`ProjectSettings.rendering/textures/default_filters/anisotropic_filtering_level<class_ProjectSettings_property_rendering/textures/default_filters/anisotropic_filtering_level>`.

 - **TEXTURE_FILTER_MAX** = **6** --- Represents the size of the :ref:`TextureFilter<enum_BaseMaterial3D_TextureFilter>` enum.